danwing/referee/draft-wing-settle-referee.md

 ## Key Lifetime (Rotating Public Key) {#key-lifetime}

-For security hygiene, the raw public keys in a server and in the Referee are occasionally changed.
+For security hygiene, the public keys in a server and in the Referee are occasionally changed.
 This section discusses how such changes are handled by a Referee system.

 ### Server

-If a server's raw public key changes the new key has to be installed into the network's Referee.
+If a server's public key changes the new key has to be installed into the network's Referee.
 To automate such changes, the server could connect to the Referee and prove possession of its (old) private key (using TLS client authentication or using application-layer mechanism such as JSON Web Signature) and publish its new public key using an HTTP PUT.

-> Note: such a PUT mechanism also means an attacker in possession of the server's private key can change that server's public key fingerprint in the Referee.
+> Note: such a PUT mechanism also means an attacker in possession of the server's private key can change the legitimate server's public key fingerprint in the Referee to now point at an attacker-controlled system, denying access to the legitimate server.

 ### Referee

-If the Referee's raw public key changes all the clients have to re-authenticate the Referee's new raw public key.
+If the Referee's public key changes all the clients have to re-authenticate the Referee's new raw public key.
 This is uncool.

-To allow changing the Referee's raw public key without client re-authentication, the client and Referee could do session resumption for its subsequent connections to the Referee (Section 2.2 of
+To allow changing the Referee's public key without client re-authentication, the client and Referee could do session resumption for its subsequent connections to the Referee (Section 2.2 of
 {{?RFC8446}}).
 When doing session resumption with the Referee, the